2 Traditions and Practices

 Practices

-Whatever role spiritual traditions or worldviews play, the regular practices that tend to our spirits are, undoubtedly, as individual as the individual.
+Whatever role our traditions or worldviews play, the regular practices that tend to our spirits are, undoubtedly, as individual as the individual.
 In the interests of clarity and inclusivity, they are often collectively referred to as ‘spiritual practices’ or ‘contemplative practices’.
-This handbook will primarily use the latter term as it appears the most consistently in contemporary literature.
+This handbook will primarily use the latter term as it appears the most consistently in contemporary literature and is the most inclusive in nature.
 Whatever language one uses to describe them, such practices “involve a process of quieting the mind to attain a state of calm centeredness and receptive awareness which nurtures the spirit and deepens insight, attention and compassion for oneself and others” (Association for Contemplative Mind in Society, 2020 & Quinn, 2018 in Scott Barss, 2020, p.
 125).
-The following websites can assist in exploring the huge diversity of practices that may enrich your current ones and/or help you establish or resume a regular practice.
+The following websites can assist in exploring the vast diversity of practices that may enrich your current ones and/or help you establish or resume a regular practice.

 Note: Each website below has an abundance of resources that can support spiritual care of self and/or others.
 Careful assessment and discernment in relation to each specific practice is vital in honouring whether it is a fit for an individual at a given time.

-If you/another are experiencing a time of vulnerability, practices that emphasize self-compassion and movement are recommended, as is seeking out support from a trusted qualified teacher, mentor, coach, &/or counselor.
+If you/another are experiencing a time of vulnerability, practices that emphasize self-compassion and movement are recommended, as is seeking out support from a trustworthy qualified teacher, mentor, coach, &/or counselor.

 Contemplative Life – Body of Practice